Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 1. Get to know the scene.

 Starting any writing job can be daunting.
 Be clear on your brief.
 I like this one.
-Define what you want customers to do, what you need to achieve and include in your content.

 Look at your competition and similar businesses.